cnerg/cnerg.github.com/community/people/pphw/pphw_introduction.rst

 | |vcard_icon|_
 | `paul.wilson@wisc.edu <mailto:paul.wilson@wisc.edu>`_
 | 608/263-0807
-| 419 Engineering Research Building
+| 511 Engineering Research Building
 | `1500 Engineering Dr <https://www.google.com/maps/place/Engineering+Dr,+University+of+Wisconsin-Madison,+Madison,+WI+53706/@43.0722616,-89.4113922,17z/data=!3m1!4b1!4m2!3m1!1s0x8807acc6ec542427:0x8e97163cfd1719a0>`_
 | Madison, WI 53706

 ----

-Paul Wilson is the Grainger Professor of Nuclear Engineering in `University of Wisconsin–Madison <http://www.wisc.edu>`_'s `Department of Engineering Physics <http://www.engr.wisc.edu/ep>`_, and Faculty Director of the `Advanced Computing Initiative <http://aci.wisc.edu>`_.
+Paul Wilson is the Grainger Professor of Nuclear Engineering in `University of Wisconsin–Madison <http://www.wisc.edu>`_'s `Department of Nuclear Engineering & Engineering Physics <https://engineering.wisc.edu/neep>`_.
 His research interests focus on developing improved tools for computational modeling of complex nuclear energy systems, with applications in radiation shielding, nuclear waste management, nuclear non-proliferation and energy policy.
-Hired as part of the `Energy Systems and Policy Hiring Initiative
-<http://www.clusters.wisc.edu/clusters/show/18>`_, he serves on leadership
-committees for the `Energy Analysis and Policy Graduate Certificate
-<http://nelson.wisc.edu/eap>`_, the `Wisconsin Energy Institute
-<http://www.energy.wisc.edu>`_ and the `Nelson Institute
+He also has an interest in various forms of stakeholder engagement to understand and address challenges for continued deployment of nuclear energy and related facilities.

-<http://nelson.wisc.edu>`_ for Environmental Studies.
-In 2010, he was engaged
-as a consultant to the `Blue Ribbon Commission on America's Nuclear Energy Future
+An expert in the assessment of nuclear fuel cycle alternatives, in 2010, he was engaged as a consultant to the `Blue Ribbon Commission on America's Nuclear Energy Future
 <http://energy.gov/sites/prod/files/2013/04/f0/brc_finalreport_jan2012.pdf>`_.
 In 1998 & 1999, he represented the American Nuclear Society at the `international climate change negotiations <http://unfccc.int/>`_ in Buenos Aires, Argentina, and Bonn, Germany.
+He is a Fellow of the American Nuclear Society.

 Born in Edinburgh, Scotland, and raised in Fort Saskatchewan, Alberta, Canada, Paul received a B.A.Sc. in `Engineering Science program